- Optimizely Web Experimentation

 Teams do not build a consistent process for consulting the data sources they use

-Without a structured framework supporting the creative stage of experience optimization, it can be difficult to consistently generate impactful ideas.
+Without a structured framework supporting the creative stage of experience optimization, consistently generating impactful ideas can be difficult.
 A business intelligence report helps you build that structure and consistency.
 It gathers key insights about your site and industry into a single document.
 When you brainstorm hypotheses, the report helps foster creativity and ground your team's idea generation in data.

 Use insights from your report to generate ideas for experimentation.
 An intelligence report rich in stories about your customer journey helps you plan meaningful, effective experiments.